 - Mind You: Starting School Great Gloucestershire website with a useful page on starting school.

 - Family Lives This website has articles and videos on lots of topics such as making new friends, positive discipline, ‘pester power’, homework, coping with stealing or lying, ‘school gate culture’, and many more:

-- Partnership for Children A charity that provide materials to build emotional resilience in children mainly for use in schools but also by parents.
-Downloadable activities for children aged 5-9 yrs on feelings, communcation, friendship (including dealing with rejection and loneliness), dealing with anger and change and loss.
-For example there is a printable barometer for feelings of anger, and activities that you can do with your child such as thinking about what makes a good friend.
+- Partnership for Children A charity that provides materials to build emotional resilience in children mainly for use in schools but also by parents.
+Downloadable activities for children aged 5-9 yrs on feelings, communication, friendship (including dealing with rejection and loneliness), dealing with anger and change.
+For example, there is a printable barometer for feelings of anger and activities that you can do with your child such as thinking about what makes a good friend.

 - How to Talk So Kids Will Listen and Listen So Kids Will Talk by Adele Faber and Elaine Mazlish.
 Easy to read with lots of illustrations and a light touch but sensible advice.